Ebonyi govt investigates alleged torture of 12-year-old housemaid | TODAY.NG

-Ebonyi Government and Ezza-South Local Council Government have commenced investigation into the alleged torture of a 12-year-old housemaid, Faith Nwanja, by one Mrs Nkechinyere Bartholomew.
+Ebonyi State Government and Ezza-South Local Council Government have commenced investigation into the alleged torture of a 12-year-old housemaid, Faith Nwanja, by one Nkechinyere Bartholomew.

 The girl had alleged that the woman, who is based in Onitsha, Anambra, used to insert wooden sticks in her vagina, razor and other objects to torture her while serving in her house as maid.

-Faith, a native of Okoffia-Ohaji in Ezza-South local government said that she was given out as maid to the woman four years ago.
+Faith, a native of Okoffia-Ohaji in Ezza-South local government, told the News Agency of Nigeria that she was given out as maid to the woman four years ago.

-“These scars, injuries on my head, body and lips were from tortures I suffered in the hands of my aunty in the past four years,” she said.
+“These scars, injuries on my head, body and lips were from tortures I suffered in the hands of my aunty in the past four years.”

-Mrs Caro Ewa, Vice Chairman of the local council, said the girl was brought to her on Feb.
-12, by the Education and Social Welfare Unit of the council.
+Caro Ewa, Vice Chairman of the local council, said the girl was brought to her on February 12, by the Education and Social Welfare Unit of the council.

-Ewa said the council Chairman, Mr Sunday Ogodo, had ordered the arrest of Bartholomew’s mother and brother “because they were hiding the perpetrator.’’
+Ewa said the council Chairman, Sunday Ogodo, had ordered the arrest of Bartholomew’s mother and brother “because they were hiding the perpetrator’’.

-“No government will support this evil, because the level of injuries on her body is weird,” Ewa said.
+Ewa said: “No government will support this evil, because the level of injuries on her body is weird.”

-“This is worrisome; from all indications her hand is condemned and we don’t know the extent of damage to her brain and other parts of her body,” Igwe said.
+Igwe said: “This is worrisome; from all indications her hand is condemned and we don’t know the extent of damage to her brain and other parts of her body.”

 He added that the girl had been referred to hospital for medical examination and treatment.